Sun Odyssey 490: Operational history

 In a 2019 Yachting World review, Pip Hare wrote, "personally, I don't find the Sun Odyssey 490 a pretty boat – it is bullish and reminds me of a fist punching through waves – however beauty can be found in function as well as form.
 This design is about easy living and easy sailing, and it offers a lot for the price.
 It is a big boat and will deliver fast and fun sailing in the right conditions.
 It is user friendly, versatile and has a stylish interior that offers no compromise on comfort."

+In June 2024, the Sun Odyssey 490, along with the 440 and 410, was recalled due to faulty bow thrusters resulting in some cases of sinking.